ilightman/ilightman/README.md

- - I’m interested in Programming, Games, Caraudio, 3D modeling
+ - ❤️ Games, Caraudio, 3D modeling, Python, Nuxt
- - I’m currently learning Python, FastApi, VUE3/Nuxt3, and making 3d models
+ - Currently creating local AI assistant for company (based on Ollama, with tools, RAG and other features).
- - How to reach me: maximlightman at gmail
+ - **How to reach me**: maximlightman at gmail

 <!---
 ilightman/ilightman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.